Art and Culture

 From ancient to modern

 Just round the Place Royale, the Royal Museum of Fine Arts of Belgium is a masterpiece in itself.
-A few steps away from one another, linked by a single corridor, the Royal Museums of Fine Arts: Museum of Ancient Art (BRUXELLES) and the BOZAR - Turn of the Century Museum (BRUXELLES) provide a most pleasant walk.
+A few steps away from one another, linked by a single corridor, the Musée Oldmasters Museum, Ancient Art, Fine Arts Museum of Belgium (BRUXELLES) and the Royal Fine Arts Museums - Musée Fin-de-Siècle Museum (BRUXELLES) provide a most pleasant walk.

 Admire the Rubens, Breughel or Hieronymus Bosch paintings.
 The Breughel room boasts some of the master's finest paintings: "The Census of Bethlehem", "The Adoration of the Magi", "The Fall of Icarus" to name some.

 The 17th century Dutch painting collection is one of the finest in Europe.
 Down below, in the basements of the modern art section, you'll see Fauvism to Expressionism and onto Surrealism.

 In the sculpture section you'll find works by Wouters, Anthoons, Strebelle, Long, etc. as well as Miro, Dali, Boltanski or Picasso in the adjacent room.

 The Brussels of the Arts is teeming with originals: the Royal Museums for Fine Arts of Belgium - Antoine Wierz Museum (IXELLES) or to the little Ixelles Museum (IXELLES).

 A little later, you can visit Victor Horta's masterful doings.
 The Horta Museum (SAINT-GILLES) in Saint-Gilles where he designed down to the tiniest detail.